redhat-developer/intellij-openshift-connector/README.md

 ![](images/1.7.0/helm.gif)

 There is no need to install anything prior to use Helm.
-By default if there is no repository configured, the openshift helm repository will be use (https://charts.openshift.io/).
+By default if there is no repository configured, the OpenShift helm repository will be use (https://charts.openshift.io/).

 For more information about using Helm on Openshift, please